 Proposals for new farm shops that are not in accordance with the first requirement of this policy may be considered favourably where the majority of products sold would be produced in the local area and relate to agriculture, horticulture and other rural industries; where it can be demonstrated that there are no suitable alternative premises/sites in nearby settlements, and where the Council is satisfied that the proposal would not adversely affect the viability or vitality of local shopping facilities.

-Proposals for new garden centres and farm shops that are not in accordance with this policy will be considered against Policy RET4 of this plan.
+Proposals not in accordance with the provisions set out above will be considered against Policy RET4.

 In all cases the proposal: